yohannes911/select2/doc/select2.md

 The `select2` protocol has another feature, namely it is wait-free:

-**Statement 2: In each round at least one thread is selected.** Formally:

-1. If the other thread is not active during the thread's own execution, that thread will be selected.
-1. If two threads are active at any point in time then one and only one of them will be selected.

-Proof: Statement 1. is evident.
-Otherwise if the threads run in parallel, then if a thread is not selected, then the other one must be selected:

-* If thread exits at section 3.1, it means that the other thread is the token owner and will be selected in section 4.2
-* If the thread exits at section 4.1, it means that the token owner lost its ownership, hence the other thread is selected.

-**Statement 3: In each round one and only one thread is selected.**

-Proof: Follows from Statement 1 and 2.

-**Statement 4: `select2` is wait-free in the following manner: each thread that entered the selection protocol terminates in finite steps**
+**Statement 2: `select2` is wait-free in the following manner: each thread that entered the selection protocol terminates in finite steps**

 Proof: Only the token owner has a conditional wait in section 3.2., a thread who does not own the token obviously terminates in finite steps.